 Ranking on the first page of Google is great, but unless you’re ranking for the right results, it’s not going to do a lot of good.

-That means you’re going to need to do your keyword research.
+That means you’re going to need to do your ecommerce keyword research.
+But first, you need to understand the shortcomings of broad keywords.

 It’s a great feeling to rank on the first page of Google for a competitive search term, but for pages that aren’t ranking well, you should consider a long-tail keyword strategy.